drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/3dqsar_2.png){: loading=lazy }
 #### Back to Space of Original Descriptors

-The 3D-QSAR PLS equation is a good mathematical model, with however a poor structural content.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/back-to-space-original-descriptors-f820ecc9'><i class='fa fa-play' aria-hidden='true'></i></button>The 3D-QSAR PLS equation is a good mathematical model, with however a poor structural content.
 To circumvent this drawback, this equation is projected back into the space of the original descriptors, to yield an equivalent CoMFA equation that can be better exploited in structural terms.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.